chibi0310mayu/furima-35188/README.md

 |-----------------|-----------|-----------------------------|

 ### Association
-belongs_to : user
+- belongs_to : user
-belongs_to : prefecture
+- belongs_to : prefecture
+- has_many : purchases

 ## prefecture
 (active_hash)使用